Tenchumaru/cra-typescript-electron/README.md

 been "ejected" so there is no explicit WebPack configuration (i.e., the React scripts control WebPack).

 Here is [the LinkedIn article](https://www.linkedin.com/pulse/notes-create-react-app-using-typescript-electron-chris-idzerda/) referencing this repository.
-Here is [the command, with output](README.txt), that created this repository.
-Here is [the React
-README](React.md) created as a result of that command.
+Here is [the React README](React.md) created as a result of creating the front end of this repository.

-This project uses [yarn](https://yarnpkg.com) instead of NPM.
-Since it is a command line tool, perform all references to running
+Since NPM is a command line tool, perform all references to running `npm` commands on the command line in the project directory.
-`yarn` commands on the command line in the project directory.
-After installing it, run `yarn` without any arguments to initialize the project.
+After cloning it, run `npm i` to initialize the project.
 If you have Node installed, it must be at least version 14.

-To run the tests in the project, run `yarn test`.
+To run the tests in the project, run `npm test`.
 Due to TypeScript compilation, it will take several seconds for the tests to start running.

-To run the project, run `yarn start`.
+To run the project, run `npm start`.
 If you'd like to debug the application using Visual Studio 2017 or above on Windows, open
 [the solution file](cra-typescript-electron.sln) and follow [these debugging instructions](DEBUG.md).

-To build the project for release, run `yarn release`.
+To build the project for release, run `npm run release`.
 This will create both the app and an installer (`.exe` for Windows and `.dmg` for macOS) in the `dist` directory.
 The app is in a subdirectory (`dist\win-unpacked` for Windows and `dist/mac/CRA TypeScript
 Electron.app/Contents/MacOS` for macOS).
 Build errors are usually the result of updating the project.
-Delete the `node_modules` directory and run `yarn` to recreate it.
+Delete the `node_modules` directory and run `npm i` to recreate it.